ShivaHariSonu/Codeforces-problem-solutions/README.md

 # Kattis-problem-solutions
-It contains the solutions from codeforces problems
+It contains the solutions from kattis problems